GLOBAL MARKETS-Shares dip from recent highs, euro gains

 NEW YORK, Jan 14 (Reuters) - The euro hit an 11-month high against the dollar on Monday on fading prospects of an interest rate cut in Europe, while world equity markets ticked lower following gains that took them to more than one-year highs.

-U.S. investors took profits in a thinly traded day as they awaited an onslaught of corporate earnings reports, which many analysts worry will be weak following the uncertainty from the recent fiscal impasse in Washington.
+U.S. investors took profits as they awaited an onslaught of corporate earnings reports, which many analysts worry will be weak following the uncertainty from the recent fiscal impasse in Washington.

 While U.S. and European equity markets were mostly lower, shares in China soared 3.2 percent, advancing to a 52-week high on strength in financial and property companies, which rose on a report that the roll-out of a pilot property tax scheme could be delayed.

 Apple Inc, the most valuable U.S. company, added to the earnings concerns after a report it had cut orders for LCD screens and other parts for the iPhone 5 this quarter due to weak demand.
-The stock fell 3.6 percent to $501.75, weighing on the broader market as one of the S&P 500’s biggest decliners.
+The stock fell 3.1 percent to $504.24, weighing on the broader market.

 “I think there’s going to be more misses than hits in terms of revenue and margins.
 It’s going to be a little bit light this earnings season compared to the last one,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.